 “A small fucking large one,” she muttered, as she poured.
 She was that friend that encourages you to do bad things but always has your back.

 After the bottle of champagne was finished we headed out into the humid air and enjoyed the light breeze that had started to build.
-It was May and the warm evenings made for a lovely night out on the roof top bars of New York.
+Summer was approaching and the warm evenings made for a lovely night out on the rooftop bars of New York.
 Jane hailed a cab - I still hadn’t figured the knack for that!

 “We’re meeting Lisa and Emma,” she announced as we climbed out of the cab at the bar.
 It was busier in this part of town and cabs were pulling up to let people out.
 The atmosphere was buzzing, as people got ready to start their night on the town.